audeering/emodb/2.0.0/README.md

 ## How to replicate this update:
-* get a copy of the original database (containes a folder "wav_laryng" with 817 stereo files) by mailing the original authors
+* get a copy of the original database (contains a folder "wav_laryng" with 817 stereo files) by mailing the original authors

 * unpack the folder "wav_laryng" and the file "listener_judgements.txt"